Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 ## Moving stuff around

-In the beginning was the punchcard.
-This primitve source of "non-volatile" storage (just don't light it on fire) actually predates the popular concept of a computer by over 100 years: in 1801, the textile indusry began using punched "number cards" to automate complex weaving patterns in looms.
+In the beginning was the punch card.
+This primitive source of "non-volatile" storage (just don't light it on fire) actually predates the popular concept of a computer by over 100 years: in 1801, the textile industry began using punched "number cards" to automate complex weaving patterns in looms.

 ![An automatic Loom](loom.webp)

-The punchcard was pretty much the go-to for transportable digital storage (minus specialty, bespoke solutions like [Magnetic-core memory](https://en.wikipedia.org/wiki/Magnetic-core_memory)) until magnetic storage in the form of tape and floppy drives finally superceded it.
+The punch card was pretty much the go-to for transportable digital storage (minus specialty, bespoke solutions like [Magnetic-core memory](https://en.wikipedia.org/wiki/Magnetic-core_memory)) until magnetic storage in the form of tape and floppy drives finally superseded it.

-From there, we moved briefly to optical storage (CDs, DVDs), but that fell out of favor as solid-state storage (essentially, specialized portable computers), offering much smaller size, resilliance, and performance took over with the help of Moore's law.
+From there, we moved briefly to optical storage (CDs, DVDs), but that fell out of favor as solid-state storage (essentially, specialized portable computers), offering much smaller size, resilience, and performance took over with the help of Moore's law.

 And now, in 2021, even flash drives and SD cards are beginning to feel... quaint.
-Plugging in a thumb drive, manually copying folders, physically travelling or sending the drive to the other device, manually pulling it from the drive; it just cannot compete with the magical concept of installing a program, dropping the file into a special folder on your computer and **bam**, it is everywhere you have an internet connection -- and if SpaceX has anything to say about it, that means pretty much the entire planet.
+Plugging in a thumb drive, manually copying folders, physically traveling or sending the drive to the other device, manually pulling it from the drive; it just cannot compete with the magical concept of installing a program, dropping the file into a special folder on your computer and **bam**, it is everywhere you have an internet connection -- and if SpaceX has anything to say about it, that means pretty much the entire planet.